 If the game is tied following regulation play, one five (5) minute sudden-death overtime period shall be played.
-At the completion of the third period, the tied teams shall receive a two (2) minute rest period.
-Teams will remain on the ice.
-Teams shall switch ends.
+The teams shall change ends.
 Overtime shall be played 5-on-5 (five skaters plus a goalkeeper).
 If the score is tied at the end of the five (5) minute sudden-death overtime period, there shall be a shootout.
-The winner of the shootout will be credited with one additional goal in the final score
+The winner of the shootout will be credited with one additional goal in the final score.